Im-NotSure/OpenCorsairLink/README.md

 #### Warning: Some things might not work for you!
 #### Previous version of OpenCorsairLink has been moved to the legacy branch!

+Please Remember to install all the necessary Software.
+For Ubuntu this usually is: sudo apt-get install build-essential sudo apt-get install libusb-1.0-0-dev sudo apt-get install pkg-config